-The Company's European Beverage segment manufactures steel and aluminum beverage cans and ends and supplies a variety of customers from its operations throughout Europe, the Middle East and North Africa.
-In recent years, the Western European beverage can markets have been growing.
+The Company's European Beverage segment manufactures aluminum beverage cans and ends and supplies a variety of customers from its operations throughout Europe, the Middle East and North Africa.
+In recent years, the European beverage can market has been growing.
+In 2020, two lines in the Seville, Spain plant began commercial production of aluminum cans.